Bioconductor/bioconductor.org/content/help/workflows/annotation-data.md

 ### Types of Annotation Packages ###

-* Organism annotation packages contain all the gene data for an entire organism.
+* Organism annotation packages contain all the gene based data for an entire organism.
 All Organism packages are named like this: org."Xx"."yy".db.
 Where "Xx" is the abbreviation for Genus and species.
 And "yy" is the source of the central ID that is used to